pelagios/pelagios.github.io/documentation/getting_started.md

 For information about getting started with Markdown, such as how to format the text, have a look at the [README](README.md) file.

 ### Why GitHub Pages?
 The Pelagios Network site has been built using GitHub Pages becuase it is a lightweight, easy-to-use tool, which enables decentralised collaboration.
 And since the Pelagios Network is run by the community, we want to make it as simple as possible for everyone to contribute to the site.
-If you'd like to learn more about GitHub Pages, [this] (https://pages.github.com/) is a great place to start.
+If you'd like to learn more about GitHub Pages, [this](https://pages.github.com/) is a great place to start.

+### Contributing to the site
-The Activity Coordinators of the Network are responsible for maintaining the
+The Activity Coordinators of the Network are responsible for maintaining the pages of each activity.

 ### Basic Content Arrangement